swisschain/Lykke-HftApi-Docs/source/includes/_api_usage.md

 ## Response structure

 Every response contains two fields - `payload` and `error`.
-A successful response will contain the response data in the `payload` field and the *null* in the `error` field, and vise versa for the error response.
+A successful response will contain the response data in the `payload` field and the *null* in the `error` field, and vice versa for the error response.

 Here you have a list of errors you might encounter in the paragraph **Error codes** at the end of the document.